-- A float switch will turn On the bilge pump if bilge water rises above a preset level. - You can also turn On the bilge pump using the switch at the helm. - The bilge pump is wired directly to the battery.
+- The pump's built-in float switch turns On the bilge pump if bilge water rises above a preset level.
+Small amount of water in the bilge are normal. - You can also turn On the bilge pump using the switch at the helm. - The bilge pump is wired directly to the battery.
 Unless the battery is dead, the bilge pump should work even when your boat is unattended.